tomazellifelipe/terraform-aws-ecs-fargate/README.md

 A: Because a taskDefinition can have many options and would be dificult to know how many containers are needed, and ECR because it is a simple resouce easy to create and can be used in many places on AWS.

+Q: Why do you set desired count to 0 ?
+A: That is because you may need to push an ECR image first, or set a pipeline or something like that, so I don't like that the deploy keeps failing until it is fixed.
+You can set by hand when it is ready.

 <!--- TERRAFORM DOCS BEGIN -->
 ## Requirements